-- § Satisfied all requirements for admission to teacher education. - § Submitted passing Praxis Subject Assessment scores to the JMU Education Support Center prior to beginning more than 12 hours of MAT graduate course work. - § Exhibited and demonstrated personal qualities and dispositions that reflect effective development as a professional educator. - § Satisfied all requirements for admission to The Graduate School, including: - § Completed requirements for a baccalaureate degree from an accredited college/university, - § Achieved an undergraduate cumulative GPA of 2.7 or higher (on a 4.0 scale), and - § Taken the Graduate Record Examination and scored at the 25th percentile or above.
-Exception: Students who complete their undergraduate degree and the appropriate teacher education pre-professional programs (majors and minors) at JMU are not required to take the Graduate Record Exam for admission to the M.A.T. program.
+- § Satisfied all requirements for admission to teacher education. - § Submitted Virginia passing Praxis Subject Assessment scores to the JMU Education Support Center prior to beginning more than 12 hours of MAT graduate course work. - § Exhibited and demonstrated personal qualities and dispositions that reflect effective development as a professional educator. - § Satisfied all requirements for admission to The Graduate School, including: - § Completed requirements for a baccalaureate degree from an accredited college/university - \$ Achieved an undergraduate cumulative GPA of 2.7 or higher (on a 4.0 scale) - Post-baccalaureate students must submit Virginia passing scores on the Praxis Subject Assessment for the intended licensure area and passing scores on the Virginia Communication and Literacy Assessment upon application to JMU.